SHigginbotham/transient-sparam-gnucap/README.md

 Copyright (c) 2006-2013 The University of Colorado Denver.
 All rights
                         reserved.

+**THE FOLLOWING COPYRIGHTS APPLY TO THE LAPACKE C BINDINGS:**

-The LAPACKE C bindings is Copyright (c) 2012, Intel Corp.
+Copyright (c) 2012, Intel Corp.
 All rights reserved.

-The relevant licensing files are found within ```lapack-3.12.0.tar.gz``` as appropriate.